Reapuh-UwU/MyDiscordbotUwU/README.md

 # MyDiscordbotUwU

-this bot is not longer being maintained.
-Please use check out the updated and better version that uses cogs.
+this bot is no longer being maintained.
+Please use check out the updated and better version that uses cogs instead.

 https://github.com/Reapuh-UwU/MyDiscordBotUwU-v2